sentinel-official/docs/docs/node-monitoring/metrics/exporters/cosmos-node-exporter.md

 tendermint = { enabled = true, address = "http://localhost:26657", query-upgrades = true }

 # Cosmovisor configuration.
 Has the following fields:
-# 1. enabled. # If set to false, the metrics related to Cosmovisor would be disabled.
+# 1. enabled.
+If set to false, the metrics related to Cosmovisor would be disabled.
 Defaults to true.
 # 2. chain-folder.
 Path to folder storing fullnode data and configs (like ~/.gaia for cosmoshub).
 # 3. chain-binary-name.
 Binary name (like gaiad for cosmoshub)
 # 4. cosmovisor-path.
 Cosmovisor path (usually located at ~/go/bin/cosmovisor)
-cosmovisor = { enabled = true, chain-folder = "/home/<your_user>/.sentinelhub", chain-binary-name = "sentinelhub", cosmovisor-path = "/home/<your_user>/go/bin/cosmovisor" }
+cosmovisor = { enabled = true, chain-folder = "/home/<your_username>/.sentinelhub", chain-binary-name = "sentinelhub", cosmovisor-path = "/home/<your_username>/go/bin/cosmovisor" }

+# gRPC configuration.
+Has the following fields:
+# 1) enabled.
+If set to false, the metrics related to upgrades would be disabled.
+Defaults to true.
+# 2) address.
+Tendermint RPC address.
+Omitting it will result in disabling some metrics.
+grpc = { enabled = true, address = "localhost:9090" }

 # Git configuration.
 Has the following fields:
 # 1. repository.
 Repository path.
 Omitting it will result in disabling Git metrics.